Sienci-Labs/Resources/superlongboard/slb-manual.md

 ### Current Unused Ports

 Right now there are a handful of plugs and pins on the SLB that technically don’t do anything useful yet which is why there's nothing in the manual on it.
-The idea was that by adding in the hardware now, over the next year we could keep working on testing and implementing firmware that would continue making more features available to all SLB owners without having to buy a new board.
+The idea was that by adding in the hardware at the start, we could keep working on testing and implementing firmware to make more features available to all SLB owners without having to buy a new board.
 We’re very excited about it but ultimately can't make any guarantees on what will and won't ultimately work, so that's why no features have been promised yet outside of what's already been tested and delivered.
 These ports include the: **Y2 Limit Switch**, **SaS Spindle pin**, **Pendant**, **SD card**, **Door**, **ADC**, **40-pin AUX COMM Header**, and **AUX IO Header**.

-If you’re still interested in trying these out without current support or documentation, we’ll soon have all our board designs and firmware code available online for reference and modification so you can feel free to try your own stuff or contribute back if you’d like!
+If you’re still interested in trying these out without our support or documentation, <a href="https://resources.sienci.com/view/slb-welcome/#open-source" target="_blank" rel="noopener">we have all our board designs and firmware code available online for reference and modification</a> so you can feel free to try your own stuff and even contribute back to the project!
+For instance, you can see the <a href="https://github.com/Sienci-Labs/SuperLongBoard/blob/master/Project%20Outputs%20for%20Longboard_32bit/Schematic%20and%203D%20Prints/Longboard_32bit_Schematic_B6.1_FULL_PLACE.PDF" target="_blank" rel="noopener">40-pin inputs and outputs in the full schematic PDF</a> on page 19.